zjunlp/DeepKE/README.md

 - Named entity recognition seeks to locate and classify named entities mentioned in unstructured text into pre-defined categories such as person names, organizations, locations, organizations, etc.

 - The data is stored in `.txt` files.
-Some instances as following:
+Some instances as following (Users can label data based on the tools [Doccano](https://github.com/doccano/doccano), [MarkTool](https://github.com/FXLP/MarkTool), or they can use the [Weak Supervision](https://github.com/zjunlp/DeepKE/blob/main/example/ner/prepare-data) with DeepKE to obtain data automatically):

   |                           Sentence                           |           Person           |    Location    |          Organization          |
   | :----------------------------------------------------------: | :------------------------: | :------------: | :----------------------------: |